greduan/emacs-theme-gruvbox/README.md

 See https://github.com/greduan/emacs-theme-gruvbox/issues

-If you want the theme to support something please open a new issue and we'll try our best to make it happen. :smile:
+If you want the theme to support something please open a new issue and we'll try our best to make it happen. :smile: (Roll up your sleeves and submit a pull-request for molto muy karma!)

 ## License